 This elegant mahogany pedestal dining table was recently crafted in England as a Georgian period reproduction.
-Inlaid with rich flame mahogany and satinwood, it would make a fine addition to any period furniture collection as a dining table or as an accent piece.
+Made sometime in the last ten years and consisting of rich flame mahogany it would make a fine addition to any period furniture collection as a dining table or as a conference table.

 Classic Georgian style design

 The overall design of this pedestal dining table follows classic Georgian style.
-The turned pedestal rests on fluted legs with brass panther feet that rest on casters.
+The slightly tapered square pedestal rests on shaped legs with brass panther feet that rest on casters.
 This basic design is quite elegant even in its simplicity.
 Suitable for dining rooms or offices, this style would complement any antique furniture collection.
 The pedestal base allows for plenty of leg room, while it also opens up the space beneath the table.
-Lastly the table disassembles very easily.
-Originally it was designed as a tilt top table, but has since been modified so that the table top screws into the base with four 3″ long screws.
-A single person could put the table top on and secure it very easily!
+Lastly the table disassembles very easily into the top and pedestal.
+The height from the floor to the bottom of the apron is 27″.